Henry Perlee Parker: Broadening His Appeal

 Three Hounds in a Landscape by Henry Perlee Parker, 1828.
 Commissioned by William Harry Vane(1766–1842), 3rd Earl of Darlington and 1st Duke of Cleveland.

 While paintings of local subjects had considerable appeal, there was a danger of such work being considered too parochial.
 Parker turned to the novels of Walter Scott for inspiration for dramatic incidents.
 Davie Deans Rejecting the Advice of Saddletree and Butler, drawn from Scott's Heart of Midlothian (first published 1818), was exhibited at the British Institution in 1823, from where it was purchased.
-Who’s Turn Next? or Vacant Chair, a whimsical work ‘in the style and manner of Wilkie’, was exhibited at Royal Academy in 1824 – and bought by Brandling.
+Who’s [sic] Turn Next? or Vacant Chair, a whimsical work ‘in the style and manner of Wilkie’, was exhibited at Royal Academy in 1824 – and bought by Brandling.
 Comparisons with Wilkie were also made in relation to The Village Raffle, exhibited the following year at the British Institution (where purchased by Hewitson).

 With an expanding family, Parker's livelihood came from portraiture – human and animal.
 A dog's head was painted ‘the exact size of life’; short-horned cattle he depicted had won prizes at the Wooler Fair; Whiskey was a favourite pony of the Rev. R. H. Brandling, and T. Cook, Esq. was shown on his favourite hunter.